sigmaboy/nopaystation_scripts/README.md

 # nopaystation\_scripts

-A linux shell script collection which downloads nopaystation PS Vita stuff.
+A shell script collection which downloads nopaystation PS Vita stuff.
-There are five scripts.
+There are several scripts.
 One to download all \*.tsv files of NoPayStation.
-The other four are for downloading games, updates or all DLC of a PS Vita game.
+The other are for downloading games, updates or all DLC of a PS Vita game.

 ## Requirements
 * a working internet connection